manuelroemer/abap-lab-ss23-csrd/README.md

 # A browser window should automatically open on localhost:8080.
 ```

-To function correctly, the app must connect to an OData backend.
+To function correctly, the app must connect to the above mentioned OData service(s).
 We were using the infrastructure hosted by the TUM's UCC.
 If you have access to that infrastructure, you can use it by creating a `.env` file in the repository's root with the following content:

 ```ini